sshfortress/sshfortress/README.md

 # cd sshfortress-x.x.x
 # ./install.sh
 # setenforce 0
-`If selinux is enabled on the system, you need to disable`
+`If selinux is enabled on the system, you need to disable it`
 ```
 ## How-to-use